Scottie James: College career

 As a freshman at Bradley, James averaged 3.2 points and 2.6 rebounds per game.
 Following the season, he opted to transfer to Liberty.
 On February 3, 2018, he scored a career-high 26 points and grabbed nine rebounds in a 67–55 win against Longwood.
 James finished his redshirt sophomore season as a second-team All-Big South selection after shooting 61.6 percent from the floor and averaging 13.5 points and 8.9 rebounds per game.
 He was named the 2019 Atlantic Sun tournament MVP after scoring 17 points and pulling down eight rebounds in Liberty's 74–68 victory over Lipscomb in the title game.
 James averaged a team-leading 12.6 points and 8.6 rebounds per game as a junior, shooting 66.5 percent from the field.
 He was named to the First Team All-Atlantic Sun.
 As a senior, James averaged 10.8 points and 7.4 rebounds per game and finished first in the conference in field goal percentage (60.5 percent).
 At the conclusion of the regular season, James was named to the First Team All-Atlantic Sun.
 He finished No. 17 on the Liberty all-time scoring list with 1,323 points and fourth on the all-time rebounding list with 891.

 Professional career

 On August 8, 2020, James signed his first professional contract with the Gießen 46ers in Germany.

 On June 18, 2021, he signed with Riesen Ludwigsburg of the Basketball Bundesliga.

-On September 4, James signed with Hapoel Haifa of the Israeli Basketball Premier League.
+On September 3, James signed with Hapoel Haifa of the Israeli Basketball Premier League.

 The Basketball Tournament

 James joined War Tampa in The Basketball Tournament 2020.
-He finished with 7 points and 5 rebounds in the 76-53 opening-round loss to House of ‘Paign.
+He finished with 7 points and 5 rebounds in the 76–53 opening-round loss to House of ‘Paign.

 Personal life

-James in the son of Christy and David James and has two siblings.
+James in the son of Christy and David Scott James and has two siblings.
 His father played college basketball for Grace College.
 He led the Lancers to the 1992 NAIA Division II national championship and earned first-team All-America by the NAIA in 1993.
 James's mother serves as an assistant director in the Center for Academic Development at Liberty.
 Coach Ritchie McKay officiated James's wedding in 2019.